 In the coming months, AYR will be focused on organizing for the passage of AB101, a bill that would mandate the teaching of ethnic studies in public high schools throughout California.
 AYR is also planning art activist events throughout the Bay Area.
 Stay tuned for more!

-My name is Mina and I am a 7th grader in the East Bay.
-I spoke about the rising xenophobia against the AAPI community due to COVID-19 at my school assembly at the beginning of the pandemic.
+My name is Mina and I am rising 8th grader in the East Bay.
+I spoke about the rising xenophobia against the AAPI community due to COVID-19 at my school assembly at the beginning of the pandemic at a time when no one was talking about this issue.
 After a year of increasing anti-Asian sentiment and violence towards my community members, I decided to take more action.
-Originally I had a “little idea” to hang a sign over the I-80, one of the busiest intersections in CA. This “little idea” evolved into the AAPI Youth Rising Rally.
-On March 28, 2021 over 1,200 community members including many youth and families came together in solidarity with the AAPI community where many brave youth raised their voices in solidarity.
+Originally I had a little idea to hang a sign over the I-80, one of the busiest intersections in CA.

+On March 28, 2021 over 1,200 community members including many youth and families came together in solidarity with the AAPI community where many brave youth raised their voices.
 We then marched to the SF Bay Pedestrian Footbridge and hung our signs on the overpass while we heard motorists honk in support.
 It was an inspirational day for all of us.

 Now we are organizing to take many more small actions to make a difference.